apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 | Metadata | Resources in general support [`ResourceMetadata`][1] providing access to values such as the length of a binary resource (which can be streamed) or the Resource's content type. |

 For a complete description of the `Resource` interface, please refer to the [`Resource`][2] JavaDoc.

+The properties are either exposed via the `ValueMap` or `ModifiableValueMap` adaptable or by calling `Resource.getValueMap()`.

+To get the main binary property from a given resource one can adapt it to an `InputStream`.
+Most resource providers return the underlying wrapper binary in that case.

 ### Resource Types